MichaelWoodhams/stomata/README.txt

 zachos_correl_and_calc_gsmax1.csv:
 OU_parameters_full_data.csv:
    data files read by runSim.R.
+OUtest.R: run comparisons between fasttree and rTrait OUtest.jobs: runs OUtest.R over a grid of parameters.
+It can be run with the 'parallel' tool.
+OUanalysis.R: after running OUtest.jobs, accumulates the results into a summary output file CompareAll.csv.

 Makefile: makes debug_tree_climb executable and (if necessary) compiles/installs the fasttree2019 library.
 (Only needed for debug_tree_climb - not needed to